 Find out how to apply to become a specialist leader of education (SLE), what's involved, and how to work with existing teaching schools.

-If you are an experienced middle or senior leader who is interested in supporting leaders in other schools, you might want to apply to be a specialist leader of education (SLE).
+If you are an experienced middle or senior leader who is interested in supporting leaders in other schools, you may wish to apply to be a specialist leader of education (SLE).

 There are currently just over 6,000 designated SLEs.

 Teaching schools are responsible for the selection and placement of SLEs.
 This is one part of the government’s plan to give schools a central role in developing a self-improving and sustainable school-led system.

 The application round to become an SLE is now open.

 To apply, you should:

 - contact your preferred teaching school directly to check whether they are recruiting SLEs – contact details can be found using the school to school support directory

 - complete an application form provided by your chosen teaching school